AllianceAuth-Apps/aa-taskmonitor/README.md

 ## FAQ

-- Q: How is this app different from celery analytics?
-- A: Celery Analytics appears to be mainly designed as data source for reports on Grafana.
-So you also need to install and setup Grafana to make use of it.
-Task Monitor on the other hand aims to be fully functional standalone, e.g. it provides reports and many useful features for analyzing the raw data directly on the admin site.

-- Q: How is this app different from flower?
-- A: Flower offers more detailed and technical information about task runs and might be therefore more suitable for developers.
-However, it not designed to store a larger number of task logs (default is 10K) and is therefore less suited to monitor tasks with Alliance Auth, where you typically have many 100K tasks per day.

-- Q: Is it possible to store tasks longer then for just 24 hours?
+### Is it possible to store task logs longer then for just 24 hours?

-- A: Yes, there is a setting, which you can increase according to your needs.
+Yes, there is a setting, which you can increase according to your needs.
 However, please keep in mind that your storage needs will increase accordingly.
-The current approx. usage is 0.5 KB per entry, so e.g. you need 200MB for 400.000 entries.
-At some point you also might run into performance issues, e.g. long page load times.
-Nevertheless, we want this app to work with very large data sets.
-So if you run into any issues, please let us know.
+The current approx. usage is 0.5 KB per entry, so e.g. you need approx. 500 MB to store 1.000.000 task logs.

+### How is this app different from celery analytics?

+Celery Analytics seams to be designed mainly as data source for reports on Grafana.
+It apparently works great if you want to integrate analysis about your task executions into a Grafana dashboards.
+But it's usability without Grafana is limited.

+Task Monitor on the other hand aims to be fully functional standalone by providing reports and many useful features for analyzing your task logs directly on the admin site.
+It also provides a more complete picture, since Celery Analytics ignores retried tasks.

+## How is this app different from celery's flower?

+Flower offers more detailed and technical information about task runs and might  therefore be more most for developers.
+However, it not designed to store a larger number of task logs (default is only 10K) and is appears therefore to be less suited for Alliance Auth, where you typically have 100K+ tasks per day.